 Ah Elderflower!
 Sweet, light, and fresh, the delicate little flowers are charming and the scent is absolutely heavenly.
 When the essence of the blooms is extracted, you have the most exquisitely delicate flavor.
 Think of soft delicate sweet Spring air and that is Elderflower.

 Like linden, this is not really as exotic as you might think in the culinary world.
 Years ago, I took my first wine sensory experience class and became aware of how often wine and food have floral notes.
 In that class I was exposed to the floral note of linden, often found in European wines, but not so much in Napa.
 It seemed so exotic to me at the time!
 The instructor also noted to the class that it would not be unusual also to have notes of elderflower, gardenia, violet, and what sometimes is called "white floral".
 After that class I was on the hunt for flowery notes in all sorts of food and wine.
 Floral notes add amazing interest and it is no coincidence that my favorite spring and summer wine is now Viognier.

-With the Royal Wedding rapidly approaching, you might be wondering, where do I get this unusual flavor?
-Let me give you the quick skinny on 3 products I have found, have used, and really like: (by the way… I am not compensated for these recommendations)
+You might be wondering, where do I get this unusual flavor?
+Let me give you the quick skinny on 3 products I have found, have used, and really like (by the way… I am not compensated for these recommendations):

 St. Germain Liqueur – about $32.00 per 750 ml